hhvm/user-documentation/guides/hhvm/98-FAQ/01-faq.md

 ### What is the HHVM Wrapper?

-The HHVM wrapper provides a simpler interface to the HHVM binary for many common options (e.g., running in server or interp mode, compiling a repo-authoritative repo, dumping bytecode, run gdb).
+The HHVM wrapper provides a simpler interface to the HHVM binary for many common options (e.g., running in server or interp mode, compiling a repo-authoritative repo, dumping bytecode, running gdb).
 It is located at `hphp/tools/hhvm_wrapper.php`.
 You can see all of the available options by running:

 ```
 ./hphp/tools/hhvm_wrapper.php --help